How Intergenerational Leadership Unlocks Innovation and Sustainability in Business

 Drawing on academic research, case studies and practical insights, the report identifies five leadership dynamics that intergenerational approaches can unlock—from greater empathy and innovation to long-term strategic thinking and stronger accountability.

-Authors: Felix Rüdiger, Kaspar Köchli, Matthew Hunter, Nolita Thina Mvunelo
+Authors: Felix Rüdiger, Kaspar Köchli, Matthew Hunter and Nolita Thina Mvunelo

 Other Publications